 At first glance, you could be forgiven for thinking there is some similarity in the capacity of the old steam plant (739 MW) and the capacity of the new battery pack (730 MWh).

 But there is a significant difference.
 Note the “h” in the capacity unit for the battery: it stands for “hours.”
 That is to say, the battery pack is rated in megawatt-hours, not megawatts.
 That is to say, the battery capacity is given in energy units, not power units.
-Power is to energy as speed is to distance.
+Energy is to power as distance is to speed.

 In light of this, is it not misleading to say, as Tesla cheerleaders do, that this battery pack will replace the gas plant with clean energy?
-Leaving aside that we haven’t even gotten around to how the battery will be charged, it is plainly false to say that a 730 MWh battery can replace a 739 MW steam plant.
+Leaving aside that we haven’t even gotten around to what will charge the battery, it is plainly false to say that a 730 MWh battery can replace a 739 MW steam plant.

-The figure shows the Moss Landing Battery output at its theoretical (actually, its claimed) maximum, over a theoretical 24-hour day.
-Note that there are rechargings from midnight at the beginning of the day till 3 a.m., then 7 a.m. to 11 a.m, and then 3 p.m. to 7 p.m.
+The first figure shows the Moss Landing Battery output at its theoretical (actually, its claimed) maximum, over a theoretical 24-hour day.
+Note that there are three rechargings—from midnight at the beginning of the day till 3 a.m., then 7 a.m. to 11 a.m, and then 3 p.m. to 7 p.m.
 The first recharge period occurs in the middle of the night; the third from six p.m. to nine p.m.
-This obviously rules out solar as the recharge power source.
+This obviously rules out solar as the recharge power source for those rechargings.
 Solar-based recharging is really possible only in the mid-day recharge period.
 And that would require hundreds of thousands of square meters of solar PV panels installed somewhere, at somebody’s expense.

 To show what I mean, see the figure below.
-It gives what would be needed to recharge a single Moss Landing battery pack for one of the rechargings shown in the first figure.
+It gives what would be needed for solar panels to recharge a single Moss Landing battery pack for one of the rechargings shown in the first figure.
 I put the panels at 32° North (the same latitude as San Diego, i.e. in the southern part of the state), and assumed perfect sun on the first day of summer.

-The power (green curve) in the figure performs one of the rechargings that must occur in the “trough” (zero output) portions of the first figure.
-Note it occupies the entire day.
-Remember from the upper figure that there are three such chargings in the theoretical 24 hour day.
+Let me repeat: the power (green curve) in the second figure performs one of the rechargings that must occur in the “trough” (zero output) portions of the first figure.
+Note that this single recharging occupies the entire day.
+Most important, remember from the first figure that there are three such chargings in the theoretical 24 hour day.

 But solar-based recharging would be feasible only if there were a surplus of solar power, or rather a surplus of power (forget about the source of that power) during those periods—otherwise why would anybody in their right mind pay money to store electricity at a time that they need electricity.

-Add in the cost of battery storage, and you’re looking at extremely expensive electricity.
-My guess is, long before California gets anywhere close to actually outputting electricity from batteries anywhere close to the level of the old Moss Landing gas-fired steam unit, the state will have abandoned this patently idiotic idea and jumped onto whichever other harebrained green energy scheme Silicon Valley has fallen in love with.1
+Add in the cost of battery storage, and you’re looking at ruinously expensive electricity.
+My guess is, long before California gets anywhere close to actually outputting battery power at anything close to the level of the old Moss Landing gas-fired steam unit, the state will have abandoned this patently idiotic idea and jumped onto whichever other harebrained green energy scheme Silicon Valley has fallen in love with.1

 But in the mean time, what will this spike in electricity prices do to the price of menial labour in California?

-The Ontario media criticizes the new Ontario PC government for pulling out of the cap and trade system with California, the CO2 permit auction proceeds of which might have been funnelled into pipe dreams like the Moss Landing battery project.
+The Ontario media criticizes the new Ontario PC government for pulling out of the cap and trade system with California (the Western Climate Initiative), the CO2 permit auction proceeds of which might have been funnelled into pipe dreams like the Moss Landing battery project.